GTimothee/compare-rags/README.md

 | --- | --- | --- | --- |
 | llama-index | Out-of-the-box | Does not use embeddings (default behaviour without using a graphDB) | 74.7% |
 | lightrag | Out-of-the-box | / | 81% |

+Frameworks usage:
+- lightRAG
+   - Documentation is raw and sparse
+   - By default it is retrieving LOTS of data to answer a query
+- llama-index
+   - Documentation is good
+   - API is nice, providing a good balance between abstraction and customization
+   - Sad that we are forced to use a graphDB to be able to do vector search for graphRAG.
+I am wondering how lightRAG does, as it seems to be using vector search without it.

 ## Source datasets